IBM/aspera-cli/README.md

 For legacy faspex client applications that use the `send` API (only) of Faspex v4, the command `gateway` provides the capability to present an API compatible with Faspex 4, and it will call the Faspex 5 API.

-It takes a single argument which is the url at which the gateway will be located (locally):
+It takes a single argument which is the URL at which the gateway will be located (locally):

 ```bash
 ascli faspex5 gateway https://localhost:12345/aspera/faspex